Saturday, February 11, 2017 | 7:30pm

 BRAHMS: Sonata in F minor, Op.
 5 (second movement); Klavierstücke, Op.
 119; Klavierstücke, Op.
 118

 SCHUMANN: Im ruhigen Tempo from Gesänge der Frühe, Opus 133

 About This Performance

-Mr. Biss has been recognized with numerous awards, including the Leonard Bernstein Award presented at the 2005 Schleswig-Holstein Festival, Wolf Trap’s Debut Artist Award, Lincoln Center’s Martin E. Segal Award, an Avery Fisher Career Grant, the 2003 Borletti-Buitoni Trust Award, and the 2002 Gilmore Young Artist Award.
+Biss has been recognized with numerous honors, including the Leonard Bernstein Award presented at the 2005 Schleswig-Holstein Festival, Wolf Trap’s Shouse Debut Artist Award, the Andrew Wolf Memorial Chamber Music Award, Lincoln Center’s Martin E. Segal Award, an Avery Fisher Career Grant, the 2003 Borletti-Buitoni Trust Award, and the 2002 Gilmore Young Artist Award.
 He was an artist-in-residence on American Public Media’s Performance Today and was the first American chosen to participate in the BBC’s New Generation Artist program.
-For more information about Jonathan Biss and to read his blog about his life as a musician go to www.jonathanbiss.com, or visit his fan page on Facebook.